 - Add fresh thyme leaves and double cream, cook over low heat for about 5 min,until the filling has thicken enough.

-- Roll out pastry into 1/3 inch high sheet.
-Cut out 16 10cm circles and use half to line 8 non-stick tart tins.
-Reserve the remaining pastry to top the pies.
+- Roll out the refrigerated shortcrust pastry into ⅓ inch high sheet over a clean surface sprinkled with flour.
+Cut out 16 4-inches (10 cm) circles and use half of them to line 8 non-stick tart tins.
+Reserve the remaining pastry circles to top the pies.

-- Pour 2-3 generous tbsp of chicken&mushroom mixture into the center of each pie, forming a mound.
+- Pour 2-3 generous tablespoons of chicken&mushroom mixture into the center of each pie, forming a mound.

-- Cover each pie with a spare pastry circle, pressing the edges gently to firmly adhere and prevent from leaking.
+- Cover each pie with a remaining pastry circle to make a lid for the pies, pressing the edges gently to firmly adhere and prevent any leakage.

 - Brush the pies with the egg and water mixture and sprinkle with a little sea salt.

-- Bake in a preheated oven to 190 °C for about 50 minutes, until the pies are golden on top.
-Allow to rest 10 min outside the oven before serving and enjoy!
+- Bake in a preheated oven to 190 °C/375°F for about 50 minutes, until the pies are golden on top.
+Allow to rest 10 minutes outside the oven before serving.